themysticsavages/cloudbot-discord/readme.md

     uptime - Get the bot uptime
-    youtube - Get the first five videos from a keyword shorten - Shorten down a URL with Rebrandly
+    youtube - Get the first five videos from a keyword shorten - Shorten down a URL with Rebrandly poll - Set up a relatively customizable poll with reactions
 ```

 ## Addons